connornishijima/Pixie_Chroma/extras/ideas/update3.md

 This crazy array is used to find the corresponding bitmap data for an Icon name like `CLOCK`.
 With 240 preset Icons in here, lookups need to be fast.
 (There's currently 3,480 bytes in this lookup table.)
 What's the fastest way to find a match in here?

-## SMARTER SEARCHING
+### SMARTER SEARCHING

-Since iterating over every single byte in this array could take a long time ("long" being slower than *"freakin' instantly"*), we need a cheat.
+Since iterating over every single byte in this array could take a long time ( **long** being slower than **freakin' instantly**), we need a cheat.
 While it's easy enough to skim the above array with your eyes to find a match, your microcontroller doesn't get the luxury of formatting and sees the data like this:
 ```c++
 ...
 0x1C, 0x22, 0x22, 0x22, 0x1C,  213,  'C',  'I',  'R',  'C',  'L',  'E',    0, 0x7F, 0x41, 0x41, 0x41,